maxgio92/notes/content/notes/the-binary-i-ship-is-the-binary-i-want-to-test.md

 xcover addresses a different problem.
 It gives me language-neutral function coverage from a compiled ELF binary, including binaries whose symbols have been stripped.
 It trades per-call runtime cost for a simpler build and a stronger link between the test result and the artefact I publish.

-That trade is measurable.
-It has limits.
-It is also useful today.
+That trade is measurable, limited, and useful today.

 The principle behind it is the bit I care about most: